Is Crypto Investing Coming to a Credit Union Near You?

 "Cryptocurrencies can be traded or transferred 24/7, often at a fraction of the cost of traditional methods, and are especially useful for international payments," says Philip Martin, chief security officer at Coinbase.
 "They create opportunities for diversification, more efficient transactions, and greater financial flexibility."

 However, for many people, cryptocurrencies are about the potential of making attractive returns.
-In fact, this type of investment is emerging as an asset class, similar to stocks or bonds.
+This type of investment is emerging as an asset class, similar to stocks or bonds.

-One very important note: When investing in crypto through a credit union, the deposit insurance, which is similar to the FDIC insurance that protects your money at a bank, does not apply to digital assets.
+One very important note: When investing in crypto through a credit union, the deposit insurance, which is similar to the FDIC insurance that protects your money at a bank, doesn't apply to digital assets.

 Related content